-One beauty of the android operating system is in its ability to be fully customized.
+One beauty of the Android operating system is in its ability to be fully customized.
 No denying the fact that the android operating system is here to stay for good.
 More than a decade and still waxing stronger.
-Today, we will be discussing how to boot your PC from your Android phone with a wonderful android app that goes by the name “DriveDroid”.
-This app allows you to do other things apart from booting your pc.
-For example, you can control your pc with it after booting, you can also download any OS from within it.
+Today, we will discuss how to boot your PC from your Android phone with a beautiful Android app named “DriveDroid.”
+This app allows you to do other things apart from booting your PC.
+For example, you can control your PC with it after booting.
+You can also download any OS from within it.
 To learn more, please continue reading.

 About DriveDroid Android App

-DriveDroid is an app by FrozenCow who happens to be a member of XDA Forum.
-However, on google play store, the app is offered by Softwarebakery. which it allows android users the opportunity to turn your Android device to act as a live USB drive from which you can boot your Computer into various Operating systems from an ISO or IMG files.
+DriveDroid is an app by FrozenCow, who happens to be a member of XDA Forum.
+However, on Google Play Store, the app is offered by Softwarebakery. which it allows Android users the opportunity to turn their Android device to act as a live USB drive from which they can boot their Computer into various Operating systems from ISO or IMG files.

-Surprisingly, you don’t even need to go through the hassle of downloading and transferring to your device, as the application contains a built-in menu of various well known and lesser-known distros to download straight to your SD card.
+Surprisingly, you don’t need to go through the hassle of downloading and transferring to your device, as the application contains a built-in menu of various well-known and lesser-known distros to download straight to your SD card.

 This means that you can keep a complete recovery option for your laptop on your device without the need for a separate USB drive or CD.

-This app depends on the kernel in use being able to support UMS (USB mass storage mode).
+This app depends on the kernel to support UMS (USB mass storage mode).
 Most kernels support this function, but it isn’t usually enabled by default.
-Activating this feature is what seems to be causing the most issues among users.
-The app will check for this option being enabled upon the first run and prompt you to enable it if needed.
+Activating this feature seems to be causing the most issues among users.
+The app will check for this option enabled upon the first run and prompt you to enable it if needed.
 There are also some limitations to the specific ISO files, which can be used with the app, but incompatibilities can be worked around for those with specific needs.

 I must admit that this wonder is simply one of the most useful applications I know for Android phones.
 Say goodbye to burning CDs/DVDs/USB keys.
 It Saves you time and frustration if you’re the curious/experimental type of user.
 It works perfectly with LineageOS.